anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It's not what you look at that matters, it's what you see.
+Quote: If you have knowledge, let others light their candles in it.

-By: Henry David Thoreau
+By: Margaret Fuller